jskygithub/extreme-headless/README.md

 1. aftergoto.
 After navigation is complete
 1. console.
 All console.log events from the client site are returned
 1. xhr.
-XHR events open and send are returned including readyState, responseText and responseURL.
+XHR events open and send are passed including readyState, responseText and responseURL.

 ## Example of event handling